rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 Pay her back as she herself has paid back others, and repay her double for her deeds; mix a double portion for her in the cup she mixed. ^1806

-As she glorified herself and lived in luxury, so give her a like measure of torment and mourning, since in her heart she says, I sit as a queen, I am no widow, and mourning I shall never see. ^1807
+As she glorified herself and lived in luxury, so give her a like measure of torment and mourning, since in her heart she says, 'I sit as a queen, I am no widow, and mourning I shall never see.' ^1807

 For this reason her plagues will come in a single day, death and mourning and famine, and she will be burned up with fire; for mighty is the Lord God who has judged her. ^1808